j-a-valentine/GamblingSimulator/README.md

 **Iteration 3:**

-	-A Black Jack Game that utlizes hands, decks, and cards.
+	- A Black Jack Game that utlizes hands, decks, and cards.

 	- A Blackjack object that handles interactions between BankAccounts and Roulette